sc0000/viz2-attention-tracking/README.md

 For VR in Unreal Engine 5.x, [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) in tandem with [OpenXR Explorer](https://github.com/maluoi/openxr-explorer) is recommended.
 To use eye-tracking with the HP headset, a (free) [developer license](https://omnicept-console.hpbp.io) is required.
 The credentials have to be copied into the `Make HPGliaConnectionSettings` node in the Blueprint `Content/EyeTracking/Blueprint/BP_EyeTrackingCharacter_BASE`.

-## Demo

-[Demo](https://youtu.be/GPDkiOAOd_M).
-The environment shown in the video is not included, but a simple test map with a few recorded heatmaps is.

 ## Note